noaa-ocs-modeling/autoval/README.md

    - To run Autoval, we need a main config file and up to five config files specifying the spatial extent of the maximum water level plots.

-   - For the extent of the domain, copy `config.map.estofs.glo.ini`, `config.map.estofs.atl.ini`, `config.map.estofs.pac.ini`, `config.map.hawaii.ini` to the config folder.
+   - For the extent of the domain, copy `config.map.estofs.glo.ini`, `config.map.estofs.atl.ini`, `config.map.estofs.pac.ini`, `config.map.puertorico.ini` to the config folder.
 You can also follow the same format and generate any domain.ini file that you would like.
 Just note that STOFS-2D-Global model outputs are associated with -180 to 180 longitude coordinates.

    - Copy the `test1_golbal.ini` file from the tests folder into your config folder.
 This will serve as your main configuration file.
 Update the directories inside the file to correspond to your paths.